renlite/dart_flutter/renlite/README.md

 ```
 Code from [renlite_sample_page] https://github.com/renlite/flutter/tree/master/renlite_sample_page.

 The RenderView kicks off the walk down the RenderTree.
 As RenderView is a container RenderObject which can hold one child, it has a mixed in type [RenderObjectWithChildMixin<RenderBox>](https://api.flutter.dev/flutter/rendering/RenderObjectWithChildMixin-mixin.html).
-Whith the assignement `RenderingFlutterBinding flutterBinding = RenderingFlutterBinding(root: RenderStack( ...` the child of RenderView is set to RenderStack and the setter of RenderView is called.
-In the child's setter the  adoptChild(_child)` is invoked which is implemeented in the AbstractNode
+Whith the assignement `RenderingFlutterBinding flutterBinding = RenderingFlutterBinding(root: RenderStack( ...` the child of RenderView is set to RenderStack and the child setter of RenderView is called.
+Then `adoptChild(_child)` is invoked which is implemeented in the AbstractNode.

 ```Dart
 class AbstractNode {
   // ...